-ID Command Title Description Туре Section 0108h Copy Firmware Image When multiple images are supported for a given subsystem in the module, this command causes the module to copy an image from one non-volatile storage location to another one.
+ID Command Title Description Туре Section 0107h Complete Firmware Download The host issues this command when the entire firmware image has been written via LPL or via EPL Pages, or to stop the download after failure.
+If this command is not issued, the firmware cannot be run even if the image is properly loaded to non-volatile storage.
+The module validates the checksum associated with the image when the host issues this command.
+Cnd.
+9.7.8 0108h Copy Firmware Image Condition: Any of CMD 103h, 104h, 105h, 106h supported When multiple images are supported for a given subsystem in the module, this command causes the module to copy an image from one non-volatile storage location to another one.
 It is assumed that the copy firmware image command includes a validation process by the module firmware to ensure the copied image is valid.
 The CDB complete firmware image command 0107h does not need to be called after a copy firmware image command.
 Adv.
-9.7.9 0109h Run Firmware Image This command is used to start and run a selected image.
+9.7.9 0109h Run Firmware Image Advertisement: CMD 0041h, 9Fh.137.1 This command is used to start and run a selected image.
 This command transfers control from the currently running firmware to a selected firmware that is started.
 It can be used to switch between firmware versions, or to perform a restart of the currently running firmware.
-Adv.
-9.7.10 010Ah Commit Firmware Image The host uses this command to commit the running image so that the module will boot from it on future boots.
+Cnd.
+9.7.10 010Ah Commit Firmware Image Condition: CMD 103h or CMD 104h supported The host uses this command to commit the running image so that the module will boot from it on future boots.
 The assumption is that the host has a time period where it runs the new firmware and "accepts" the new firmware.
 During this time, if a reset occurs, the previously committed image will be run.
 When the host issues this command, the module will mark a non-volatile storage location to be used after future module resets.
 Only the running image can be committed.
 This is to avoid committing a "bad" image.
-Adv.
-9.7.11 010Bh - 011Fh - Reserved
+Condition: CMD 103h or CMD 104h supported Cnd.
+9.7.11 I CONDITION' (IVII) 1(13h or (IVII) 1()4h supported 1 1